 As with the above gemstones, the emerald has been associated with royalty since antiquity.
 Yet, no other stone claims so legendary a royal supporter as Cleopatra.
-The first known emerald mines in Egypt date to 330 BC, and Cleopatra was known to have a particular passion for the stone, adorning both herself and her palace with the glistening green gems.
-At the time, emeralds were the most valuable stones known throughout the Roman and Ptolemaic world, making Cleopatra’s obsession an early lesson in royals using luxury to exhibit power.
+The first known emerald mines in Ancient Egypt date back to 330 BC, and Cleopatra was known to have a particular passion for the stone, adorning both herself and her palace with the glistening green gems.
+At the time, emeralds were the most valuable stones known throughout the Roman and Ptolemaic world, making Cleopatra's obsession an early lesson in royals using luxury to exhibit power.

 To this day, this colored gemstone remains a symbol of power.
 According to legend, it was one of the four stones divinely gifted to King Solomon, which gave him absolute power over all creation.
 Aristotle wrote that the emerald would protect its wearer against illness – particularly epilepsy and poor eyesight.
 Thus, the ancient Roman emperor Nero is said to have watched the infamous gladiator games through an early pair of eyeglasses fashioned from flat emerald crystals.

 Did you know?
 The word "emerald" comes from Latin the smaragdus and the Greek smaragdos, meaning "green gem."